 Written by Peter Fitzmaurice

 I am often asked: “Why grow garlic when you can buy it from the supermarket any time of the year and it is also usually quite inexpensive?” and my response is always “You have never tasted home grown garlic!”
 This may sound rather arrogant, but the fact remains, there is nothing quite like the taste of fresh, homegrown garlic.
 This is not only because you have such a wide selection to choose from, but also because garlic harvested from your garden has not been treated and stored.
 Who knows how long it has been refrigerated at the store?
-Did you know that most regular garlic bought at the local grocer has been imported from China?
-Think of the carbon footprint and the time that it is sitting in storage.
 The wonderful thing is that you don’t need to be “an expert” to grow delicious garlic and you also don’t need a huge amount of space to grow it either.

 Let’s start with varieties that are suitable to grow in our areas.
 The majority of the garlic suitable to grow in our climate are the hardneck varieties.
 These are simply varieties that produce a flower stalk, or scape, which forms a hard neck at the base of the plant as opposed to softneck varieties that do not.
 It should also be mentioned that hardneck varieties, besides being better suited to our region, also tend to have better flavour than softneck varieties.
 The flower spikes (or scapes) are also a bonus if you grow your own!